 Photo Credit: ©Getty Images/Cecilie Arcurs

 4. His Word

-He arms us with the sword of the Spirit, the Word of God, to stand against the enemy’s lies.
-Praying God’s words back to Him, is a powerful weapon against the forces of evil.
+God arms us with the sword of the Spirit, the Word of God, to stand against the enemy’s lies.
+Praying God’s words back to Him, is a powerful weapon against the forces of evil in spiritual warfare.
 It is Truth going out into enemy territory.
 It reminds us that God knows our way and understands what we face today.
 It builds our faith and our trust in God.
 It guards our hearts and focuses our minds back on Him.

 “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.”
 (Hebrews 4:12).

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness,” (2 Timothy 3:16).

 Read more Spiritual Warfare Scriptures to memorize and mediate on when facing life's battles.